 Task applications are useful when aggregating data that's produced by pool-level jobs.
 These applications can be relevant in risk grid computing scenarios.
 For example, a task application can run a set of risk calculations that generate data to be used later in the risk calculation workflow.

 Banks often perform risk analysis batch runs over weekends or at night when computing resources are underutilized.
 While this model works for some, it can quickly be outgrown, requiring more capital to add more worker machines to the grid.

-If Batch jobs are taking too long to run or you want more computing power in your Batch runs, Azure offers several options.
+If Azure Batch jobs take too long to run, or if you want more computing power in your Batch runs, Azure offers several options.